Antibiotics and Use in Food Animals. Part 2

 Check out our video series on antibiotic resistance:

-Antibiotic Resistance Part III: Navigating Food Labels
+Antibiotic Resistance and Navigating Food Labels Part 3

-Antibiotic Resistance Part IV: Proper Kitchen Techniques
+Antibiotic Resistance and Proper Kitchen Techniques.
+Part 4

 The image “Antibiotics” by Michael Mortensen is licenced under CC BY-SA 2.0.